-I do not know why: although I was born in the city of Essen whenever I hear the word Essen Madison's Essen Haus instead comes to my mind.
-During my visits to our Sister City I have never made it to the place.
-It looks so Bavarian, features Gemuetilichkeit with an additional "i" and sports a really nice selection of antique Hummels!
-Promise, next time in Madison I shall visit Essen Haus.
+I do not know why: although I was born in the city of Essen, whenever I hear the word, Essen Madison's Essen Haus instead comes to my mind.
+During my visits to our Sister City, I have never made it to the place.
+It looks such Bavarian features Gemuetilichkeit with an additional "i" and sports a charming selection of antique Hummels!
+Promise, next time in Madison, I shall visit Essen Haus.

 The city name Essen has nothing to do with a meal or eat.
-Because of the heavy industry that boomed around the Ruhr River in the late 19th century a pun was common that the name Essen is derived from die Essen (German for smokestacks).
+Because of the heavy industry that boomed around the Ruhr River in the late 19th century, a pun was shared that the name Essen is derived from die Essen (German for the smokestacks).
 All wrong!
 The name Essen possibly derives from the common ash tree (Esche in modern German).

 This weekend I shall be in Essen for my yearly class reunion.
 I only had two years of primary school in Essen and later went to and finished high school in Hamburg.
-To make our reunions more interesting my former class mates change meeting places every year.
+To make our gatherings more interesting, my former classmates change meeting places every year.

 Here is an old photo from 1938.
-It shows tiny Red Baron with his father in front of our house in Goldammerweg.
-No, the car is not an Audi, it is a DKW.
+It shows a tiny Red Baron with his father in front of our house in Goldammerweg 4.
+No, the car is not an Audi; it is a DKW.

-In the Herrgottswinkel (the corner where a crucifix hung) there was the only modern accessory set on a high shelf: the Volksempfänger (the people's wireless set).
+In the Herrgottswinkel (the corner where a crucifix hung), the only modern accessory set on a high shelf was the Volksempfänger (the people's wireless set).
 God and Goebbels, what a vicious combination!
 But that is a different story.